Kirank2005/K8S3Tier/README.md

-# Project Title
+# Reminder List Application

-This project is for sample 3 tier kubernetes application architecture and also to understnad each k8s resourse, concept and traffic flow. this archtecture covers high availability,scalabilty & security.
+This project is for sample 3 tier Kubernetes application architecture and also to understand each k8s resource, concept and traffic flow. this architecture covers high availability, scalability & security.

 ### Installing